Honda Fit: North America

-ASEAN markets

 Fourth generation (GR/GS; 2020)

 The fourth-generation Fit/Jazz was unveiled simultaneously on 23 October 2019 in Japan at the 46th Tokyo Motor Show and Amsterdam, Netherlands at the 'Electric Vision' event.

 This generation model has been developed with electrification in mind, with the model being marketed as a hybrid-only model in Europe, and the hybrid variant being positioned as a volume car in Japan.
 The hybrid powertrain is marketed as the e:HEV which utilizes Honda's new dual-motor i-MMD (Intelligent Multi-Mode Drive) hybrid system, replacing the previous Intelligent Dual Clutch Drive (i-DCD) setup.

 The fourth-generation Fit retains the large windshield which offers optimal forward visibility, though it has a redesigned front pillar with a cross-sectional structure that differs from the previous generation.
 Honda stated that it improves impact absorption into the body in the event of a collision.
 Combined with the use of a flat dashboard and a visor-less instrument display, it provides the driver with a better view of their surroundings.
 The windscreen wipers have also been hidden below the top of the bonnet line.

 The model is not being sold in the North American market due to the declining sales of its predecessor; the HR-V has seen its production being ramped up to compensate for the discontinuation of the Fit.
 The model is also not being sold in Australia where it had been known as the Jazz.
 The cost was deemed too high for import, and the small car market has shrunk due to the popularity of small SUVs.
-In most countries in South America and Southeast Asia (except Singapore and Brunei), the Fit/Jazz is replaced by the City Hatchback.
+In most countries in South America and Southeast Asia, the Fit/Jazz is replaced by the City Hatchback.